 5.8 Each entrant agrees and consents that the Organisers may run any background checks it deems necessary in relation to the Competition.

-5.9 Selection for the programme is non-transferable and there are no cash alternatives to the programme in whole or in part.
+5.9 Selection for the program is non-transferable and there are no cash alternatives to the program in whole or in part.

 6. OWNERSHIP OF SUBMISSIONS:

-6.2 If requested, the Participant will sign any documentation that may be required by the Organisers in respect of the Programme.
+6.2 If requested, the Participant will sign any documentation that may be required by the Organisers in respect of the Program.

-7.1 The Programme is a 10 week accelerator programme led by the She Leads Africa and Dark and Lovely team.
+7.1 The Program is a 10 week accelerator program led by the She Leads Africa and Dark and Lovely team.
 Participants will spend 10 weeks with support to help grow and scale their businesses.
 The top three of participants will receive a $5000, $3000, and $1000 cash prize respectively.

-7.2 Each Selected Participant must be available to travel to Johannesburg, South Africa during the following dates:
+7.2 Each Selected Participant must be available to travel to Johannesburg, South Africa or Nairobi, Kenya during the following dates: